 However, because Brazilian farms tend to be enormous, the same farm will produce both good and bad stuff.

-The typical varieties of arabica are
+The typical varieties of arabica in Brazil

 Coffee is grown in the Eastern part of the country; from Bahia in the north; all the way to Parana in the South.
 The most famous area is perhaps the state Minas Gerais and its Cerrado-region where the altitude averages around 800-1300 meters and the seasons are clearly defined.
 Around half of the total coffee, production hails from this state.